gabesullice/decoupled-navigation-demo-app/README.md

 Running `make` will run both [prettier] and [webpack], but you can run them individually with either `make prettier` or `make pack`.

-### "Pretty" URLs

-This directory is meant to be served by a different Apache vhost than the back end.
-For example, the front end can be served from `www.decoupled-navigation.test` and the back end can be served from `api.decoupled-navigation.test`.
-If your server is set up this way, pretty URLs that are defined by the back end should work out of the box.

 [prettier]: https://prettier.io/
 [webpack]: https://webpack.js.org/